GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 ![accuaracy vs learning_rates](https://github.com/GadirajuSanjayvarma/S15/blob/master/lr_range_test.png)

+* We can clearly see that Maximum learning rate is 1 where we found the highest accuracy.

+# Why OneCycleLr is the best in this prediction and updation of parameters??
+* So intially our image is a combination of 1 and 0 and our dpeth image is a distribution of values.
+## So we cannot update the decimal places ,we have to update integer part in the floating numbers.Without updating them we cannot set the pixels values which will affect our image.
+* I understood it after reading notes.So i thought about onecylcelr and it is really affecting the speed and accuracy.
+* It started updating the decimal places and slowly it started updating the real numbers which will show affect in the output image.

 # The Derivative of loss wrt parameters
 * So initially we need to find derivative of loss w.r.t to the weights.So we will discuss the propagation of loss.
 * So initially we need to have two sub-modules one is for predicting mask and other is for predicting for depth image.